Next Departure on January 24 - 2026

 Manu National Park Tours are the perfect way to experience the spectacular beauty of the Amazon rainforest.
 From the wildlife to the unique cultures, you will be sure to have a memorable and unforgettable experience.
 So, what are you waiting for?
 Book your tour today and start exploring!

 Escape the ordinary with Wild Watch Peru.
-For over 12 years, we've been passionate experts specializing in unforgettable rainforest expeditions, thrilling birdwatching tours, and journeys to Peru's hidden corners.
+Since 2011, we've been passionate experts specializing in unforgettable rainforest expeditions, thrilling birdwatching tours, and journeys to Peru's hidden corners.

 Immerse yourself in the vibrant tapestry of the Amazon, encounter rare wildlife, and experience the true essence of this extraordinary country.
 With a proven track record of great reviews and satisfied clients.